 APPLICATIONS OTHER THAN THE NORMAL INTAKE TO YEAR 7 (IN-YEAR ADMISSIONS)

-An application can be made for a place for a child at any time outside the normal admission round.
-Applications should be made to the school by contacting Mrs G McLeish, Head Teacher’s PA and all families approaching the school will be given an application form.
+An application can be made for a place for a child at any time outside the normal admission round and the child will be admitted where there are places available.
+Applications should be made to the school by contacting Holy Trinity Catholic School and all families approaching the school will be given an application form.
 Where there are places available but more applications than places, the published oversubscription criteria, as set out for the normal round of admissions, will be applied.

 If there are no places available, the child will be added to the waiting list (see above).

 Parents will be advised of the outcome of their application in writing and, where the Governing Body’s decision is to refuse their child a place, have the right to appeal to an independent appeal panel.